mjason98/hswp1/README.md

 # Wep Performance Task 1

-This is the first Harbour Space web performance task.
-It uses the template [shop template](https://www.free-css.com/free-css-templates/page280/multishop).
-In this repo some optimizations where aplied to the template to increase its perfomance.
+This is Harbour Space's first web performance task.
+It uses the [shop template](https://www.free-css.com/free-css-templates/page280/multishop).
+In this repository some optimisations have been applied to the template to increase its performance.

 ## Optimizations

 * Bundlers: Here webpack was applied.
 Its configuration can be found in `webpack.config.js`.
-This generate bundlers in production.
+This generates bundlers in production.

-* Minification: CSS minification was applied.
-Its settings can be found in the `webpack.config.js` file.
+* Minification: CSS minification has been applied.
+Its configuration can be found in the `webpack.config.js` file.

-* Image compression: [todo]
+* Image compression: [all]

+* Async: Async was enabled for external js: `<script src="https://code.jquery.com/jquery-3.4.1.min.js"></script>`